Existence and Convergence of Least-Energy Solutions Involving the Logarithmic Schr\"odinger Operator: Introduction and Main Results

-There are relatively few results for the fractional pseudo-relativistic Schrödinger operator $\left( I - \Delta \right)^s$.
-We provide the first existence result of least-energy solutions to the Brezis-Nirenberg type problem (\ref{fenshujie}) for subcritical and critical exponents.
-By \cite[Theorem 2]{Bueno2022Poho}, we know that the best Sobolev constant for the fractional pseudo-relativistic Schrödinger operator in Theorem \ref{sobolev} is not attained, whereas the extremal function exists for the fractional Laplacian, which is crucial for the critical fractional Laplacian equation \cite{servadei2015brezis}.
+While there are relatively few results for the fractional pseudo-relativistic Schr\"odinger operator $(I - \Delta)^s$, this work provides the first existence result for least-energy solutions to the associated Brezis-Nirenberg problem (\ref{fenshujie}) with subcritical and critical exponents.
+A key difference from the fractional Laplacian case is that the best Sobolev constant for this operator is not attained, as shown by \cite[Theorem 2]{Bueno2022Poho}.
+The existence of an extremal function for fractional Laplacian is a crucial element in analysis of its critical equation \cite{servadei2015brezis}.

 Lastly, we provide some comments to analyze subtle problems in this paper.